aws-dev-staging/test-guidance/README.md

 ### Deploy AWS CloudFormation Stack

-The following section provides instructions for deploying the parameterized [codeartifact-private-repo.yaml](cfn/codeartifact-private-repo.yaml) CloudFormation template into your AWS account.
-You can also deploy the solution using the [create-codeartifact-stack.sh](shell/create-codeartifact-stack.sh) shell script.
-Please note: if you are using GitHub instead of AWS CodeArtifact as your private internal package repository, you will use the [create-github-stack.sh](shell/create-github-stack.sh) shell script to deploy the [github-private-repo.yaml.yaml](cfn/github-private-repo.yaml) stack.
+The following section provides instructions for deploying the parameterized [codeartifact-private-repo.yaml](cfn/codeartifact-private-repo.yaml) CloudFormation template into your AWS account using the [create-codeartifact-stack.sh](shell/create-codeartifact-stack.sh) shell script.

+If you are instead using GitHub as your private internal package repository, deploy the solution using the [create-github-stack.sh](shell/create-github-stack.sh) shell script to deploy the [github-private-repo.yaml.yaml](cfn/github-private-repo.yaml) stack.

 The stack (`codeartifact-private-repo.yaml`) provisions the following primary resources:
-1. CodePipeline pipeline to orchestrate solution workflow.
-2. CodePipeline artifact bucket and KMS key to securely store compressed stage input and output artifacts.
-3. CodePipeline source action _Pull_Internal_Repository_ to establish GitHub webhook and retrieve filtered source changes.
-4. CodePipeline build stage _Download_External_Repository_ to curl external package repository zip URL.
+1. AWS CodeArtifact domain and private internal package repository for managing software packages.
+2. Two AWS CodeBuild Projects:
+    - DownloadRepoCodeBuild: Downloads the external package repository using the request file.
-5. CodePipeline Security Test Stage _Security_Scan_Notify_ to execute CodeGuru Security security and quality scans, publish InfoSec-validated external packages to private internal CodeArtifact repository (assuming acceptable severity findings), and notify requesting data scientist of results.
+    - SecurityScanCodeBuild: Performs CodeGuru security scans on the downloaded external packages, publishes InfoSec-approved external packages to private internal CodeArtifact repository (assuming acceptable severity findings), and notifies requesting data scientist of results.

-The [Deployment Automation Script](shell/create-codeartifact-stack.sh), which will be used in the following Deploy AWS CloudFormation Stack section, will publish your PAT to AWS Secrets Manager using AWS CLI commands and the secret name will be used as the _PrivateGitHubToken_ CloudFormation parameter.
+3. AWS CodePipeline source action to establish GitHub webhook and retrieve filtered source changes.
+4. AWS CodePipeline to orchestrate the workflow, integrating source actions, CodeBuild projects, and artifact handling.
+5. Amazon S3 bucket and AWS KMS key to securely store CodePipeline artifacts.
+6. Amazon SNS topic and subscription used for email notifications.
+7. Amazon Elastic Cloud Compute (EC2) [security group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html)) for VPC-attached CodeBuild projects.
+8. IAM role and policies:
+    - CodeServicesRole: IAM role for AWS Code Services (CodePipeline and CodeBuild).
+    - CodeServicesIamPolicy: IAM policy defining permissions for the Code Services role.
+    - CodeServicesVpcEndpointPolicy: IAM policy for AWS Code Services VPC Endpoints.

-CloudFormation prepopulates stack parameters with the default values provided in the template.
-To provide alternative input values, you can specify parameters via `ParameterKey=<ParameterKey>,ParameterValue=<Value>` pairs in the `aws cloudformation create-stack` call.
+AWS CloudFormation prepopulates stack parameters with the default values provided in the template.
+To provide alternative input values, you can specify parameters as environment variables that are referenced in the `ParameterKey=<ParameterKey>,ParameterValue=<Value>` pairs in the _aws cloudformation create-stack_ command.

-❗You are required to specify valid CloudFormation parameters for your prerequisite AWS resources (for example, VPC, subnets, S3 bucket) and GitHub environment settings (for example, PrivateGitHubBranch, PrivateGitHubOwner, PrivateGitHubRepo, PrivateGitHubToken) during stack deployment.
-Set the corresponding CloudFormation parameters to the names, values, and resource IDs of your existing resources:
+Before deploying the solution, you are required to specify valid name, value, and resource ID environment variables which will be used to set the corresponding CloudFormation parameters:

 ```sh
 # Provide your own parameter values for CloudFormation stack name, CodePipeline pipeline name, and SNS email